lucky20511/Algorithms/hard-question.md

 Insert Delete GetRandom O\(1\) --

 Target Sum -- need to know what is the initial condition and the final position.
-Not easy.
+Not easy

+H-index -- which is very similar with Amazing Number